bricewge/agent/docs/sources/flow/reference/components/discovery.relabel.md

 ## Compatible components

-`discovery.relabel` can accept data from the following components:
+`discovery.relabel` can accept arguments from the following components:

 - Components that export [Targets]({{< relref "../compatibility" >}})

-`discovery.relabel` exports data that can be consumed by the following components:
+`discovery.relabel` exports can be consumed by the following components:

 - Components that accept [Targets]({{< relref "../compatibility" >}})